atty57/talking_avatar/README.md

 - Customizable facial expression settings
 - Modern, resizable chat interface (drag the bottom-right corner)
 - **Doctor's Note PDF Generator:** After a session, generate a downloadable PDF summary (doctor's note) with patient symptoms and advice, using AI-powered summarization.
+- **Settings Modal:** All advanced controls (expression controls, voice settings, model selection, temperature, max tokens) are now accessible via a Settings button in the chat header for a cleaner interface.

 ## Prerequisites